PDP crisis: Atiku,Wike camps meet today in Abuja

 An official of the Benue State government, who spoke to the Nigerian Tribune on Sunday, said the state governor indeed left the country on Friday for France.

-“Yes, our governor left for France on Friday, but I don’t know if he travelled with the rivers state governor.
-What I know of is that he travelled for a short break, and he is expected back in Nigeria tomorrow (Monday),” the official said.
+“Yes, our governor left for France on Friday, but I don’t know if he travelled with the Rivers State governor.
+What I know is that he travelled for a short break, and he is expected back in Nigeria tomorrow (Monday),” the official said.

 Despite endorsing the committee headed by Governor Ahmadu Fintiri of Adamawa State, Governor Wike has continued to express displeasure at the vibes emanating from the camp of the candidate.